-- within 2m of any surface water, wetland or shoreline (Figure 11.1) - within 5m of any springs where the water is used for human consumption, or uncapped wells or boreholes - waterlogged
+- within 2m of any surface water, wetland or shoreline (Figure 11.1) - within 5m of any springs where the water is used for human consumption, or uncapped wells or boreholes - No Cultivation st waterlogged

 Figure 11.1.
 A minimum 2m buffer strip must be maintained between the watercourse and any cultivation practices.